evennia/evennia/docs/sphinx/source/wiki/Index.rst

 This is Evennia's manual.
 You should hopefully find all you need to know about coding with, extending and using the codebase among these pages.

-The documentation is divided into several main categories, selectable below or from the left sidebar.
+The documentation is divided into several main categories.
 If you are new, it might be an idea to browse the sections in the order they are listed.
-For more help, see the `how to get and give help <HowToGetAndGiveHelp.html>`_ page.
+If you get stuck or feel the urge to improve things, see the section on `how to get and give help <HowToGetAndGiveHelp.html>`_.

 Sections
 --------